Queenstown Airport

-Queenstown Airport (IATA: ZQN, ICAO: NZQN) is an airport located in Frankton, Otago, New Zealand, which serves the resort town of Queenstown.
-The airport handled 2.25 million passengers as of 2018 making it the fourth busiest airport in New Zealand by passenger traffic.
-The airport is known for its scenery and challenging approach to land due to the nearby high terrain.
+Queenstown International Airport (IATA: ZQN, ICAO: NZQN) is an international airport located in Frankton, Otago, New Zealand, which serves the resort town of Queenstown.
+The airport handled 2.10 million passengers as of 2024, making it the fourth busiest airport in New Zealand by passenger traffic.
+The airport is known for its scenery and challenging approach to land due to the nearby high terrain and proximity to housing.

 History

 Queenstown Airport was first licensed to operate in 1935, but it was not until the 1950s that commercial flights became commonplace, particularly commercial sightseeing operations to Milford Sound.

 A regular scenic route between Queenstown and Dunedin was first established by Southern Scenic Air Services Ltd on 17 July 1950.

 In the 1960s, the original grass runway was lengthened.

 Mount Cook Airline was the pioneer of tourist flights into Queenstown.

 Regular services from Christchurch began on 6 November 1961, operating DC-3s with three flights a week on a Monday, Wednesday, and Friday to Queenstown via Mount Cook and onto Te Anau-Manapouri.

 Ansett New Zealand introduced the first jet aircraft flights into Queenstown Airport in 1989 using British Aerospace 146 aircraft.

 In 1995, Air New Zealand began operating Queenstown Airport's first trans-Tasman flight from Sydney.
 Since this, an almost continuous expansion programme began to cater to passenger and airline demand.

+In 2010, runway lighting was installed to enhance low-visibility operations during daytime.
+In 2012, the airspace around Queenstown was redesigned to allow for Required Navigation Performance, Authorisation Required (RNP AR) operations.